dwarvesf/playground/hr/mbti/Calculate function stack.md

 tag: MBTI, function
 ---

+# Calculate Function Stack

 #### Rule
-- Chữ cái đầu tiên (I hoặc E) cho biết xu hướng (nội - ngoại) của 4 functions.
-Nếu là Exxx, bộ function sẽ là E-I-E-I. Ngược lại nếu là Ixxx, bộ function sẽ là I-E-I-E

-> Nguyên nhân: type E sẽ biểu hiện cái nổi trội nhất của họ ra ngoài.
-Cái người ngoài thấy rõ thấy là signature trait của họ.
-Ngc lại với type I, cái người ngoài thấy chỉ đứng ở auxiliary.
-Vì signature trait họ dấu bên trong.
+The first letter (I or E) indicates the trend (internal - external) of the 4 functions.
+If it is Exxx, the set of functions will be E-I-E-I. Otherwise, if it is Ixxx, the function set will be I-E-I-E

+> Cause: type E will show their most dominant out.
+What outsiders can clearly see is their signature trait.
+Go back to type I, what outsiders see only as auxiliary.
+Because the signature trait they hide inside.

-- Chữ cái thứ 2 (N hoặc S) và 3 (F hoặc T) cho biết 2 functions đầu tiên là functions gì.
-Ví dụ: xNFx thì sẽ là N & F. Còn xSTx sẽ là S & T là 2 functions đầu tiên.
+The 2nd (N or S) and 3 (F or T) letters indicate what the first 2 functions are.
+For example, xNFx would be N & F. And xSTx would be S & T being the first 2 functions.

-- Chữ cái cuối cùng (P hoặc J) cho biết chức năng hướng ngoại đầu tiên là perceiving (tiếp nhận thông tin) hay judging (xử lý thông tin).
-Nếu là xxxP thì 1 trong 2 chức năng đầu tiên sẽ là Ne hoặc Se.
-Còn nếu là xxxJ thì 1 trong 2 chức năng đó sẽ là Te hoặc Fe.
+The last letter (P or J) indicates that the first extrovert function is perceiving or judging.
+If it is xxxP, then 1 of the first 2 functions will be Ne or Se.
+If it is xxxJ, then one of the two functions will be Te or Fe.

-Ta có các functions đối nghịch là dominant <> interior ; auxiliary <>tertiary
+We have the opposite functions dominant <> interior ; auxiliary <>tertiary

-> có 4 functions pairs đối nghịch nhau:
+> has four opposing function pairs:
 Si <> Ne
 Ni <> Se
 Ti <> Fe
 Fi <> Te

-Một stack đc cấu thành từ 2 function pairs.
-Tuỳ vào vị trí mà nó biểu hiện khác nhau (strong or weak).
-Mỗi combo như vậy sẽ tạo thành 1 thế giới nội tâm của một PT.
+A stack is made up of two function pairs.
+Depending on the position, it manifests differently (strong or weak).
+Each such combo will form an inner world of a PT.

-Vd: ENFJ
+Ex: ENFJ

 1 Fe
 2 Ni
 3 Se
 4 Ti

-**Source**
+---

+#### Reference
 [Functional stack theory](https://personalityjunkie.com/functional-stack-type-dynamics-theory/)
 [Functional stack 101](https://www.youtube.com/watch?v=9xf13VRNPp8)